 Embark on a private Kuala Lumpur city tour from Port Klang and explore the iconic Batu Caves and Twin Towers.
 Enjoy a hassle-free experience with a range of transportation options and the flexibility to create your own itinerary.

-- Batu Caves - What to Expect at the Batu Caves Approaching the caves, the first thing you notice is a towering golden statue of Lord Murugan.
-Erected in 2006, this statue is the largest in the world dedicated to the deity and stands guard to the 272 leg-burning steps that lead up to the cave entrances.
-Resting points along the stairs provide nice…
+- Batu Caves - What to Expect at the Batu Caves: Upon approaching the caves, visitors are greeted by a magnificent golden statue of Lord Murugan.
+This statue, erected in 2006, is the largest in the world dedicated to the deity and stands as a sentinel to the 272 steps leading to the cave entrances.
+Resting points along the stairs offer pleasant…

 - Private transportation